-The Multnomah Bar Foundation awards grants to 501(c)(3) nonprofit organizations whose programs are aligned with the goals of the Civic Education Fund (formerly the MBA 100th Anniversary Community Gift Fund) to advance civic education and engagement and enhance public understanding of the justice system.
-Made possible by the generous support of the legal community, the MBF has given over $240,000 in 44 grants to local nonprofits.
+The Multnomah Bar Foundation awards grants to 501(c)(3) nonprofit organizations whose programs are aligned with the goals of the Civic Education Fund (formerly the MBA 100th Anniversary Community Gift Fund) to advance civic education and engagement and increase public understanding of the justice system.
+Made possible by the generous support of the legal community, the MBF has given over $275,000 to local nonprofits.

-City Club of Portland was granted $2,500 for a Civic Education Award to recognize excellence in individuals, student groups and organizations or collaborations of organizations that promote civic and political knowledge and skills, teach civic values, present an innovative approach to civic engagement and address the opportunity gap at the high school level.
+City Club of Portland was granted $2,500 for its Civic Awards program to recognize excellence in individuals, student groups and nonprofits whose work promotes civic and political knowledge and skills, teaches civic values, presents an innovative approach to civic engagement and addresses the opportunity gap at the high school level.

 Classroom Law Project received $9,000 to recruit, train and support new elementary, middle and high school teachers for the Mock Trial and We the People: The Citizen & the Constitution programs and provide grants for teacher resources.
 Activities emphasize critical thinking, civil discourse about current issues and connections to constitutional principles.

 League of Women Voters of Oregon was granted $3,500 to expand Oregon Student Mock Elections.
 Student ballots mirror current Oregon issues and candidates.
 This is a full civics curriculum that is adaptable for student ability and class time with the objective of preparing Oregon students to be critically thinking, fully engaged voting citizens.